 Corruption is an everyday aspect of life in Azerbaijan.
 You should avoid paying bribes.

 The FCO advise against all travel to Nagorno-Karabakh and the military occupied area surrounding it, and to within 5km of both the Line of Contact and the border with Armenia.
 Consular support is not available in the Nagorno-Karabakh region.
 The Nagorno-Karabakh area is the subject of a continuing dispute between Azerbaijan and Armenia, and although a cease-fire has been in place since 1994 there are regular exchanges of gunfire across the Line of Contact.
-An increase in tension along the border with Armenia in July and August 2014 resulted in a number of deaths and casualties.
+Tensions along the line of contact and the international borders between Azerbaijan and Armenia have remained high in the first few months of 2016.
 Some areas may be heavily land mined.

 You can drive in Azerbaijan using a UK or EU driving licence.
 Right hand drive cars are not permitted in Azerbaijan.